KenzKD/ColemakDH-Alternative-ANSI/README.md

 # ColemakDH-BetterANSI

-I made a slightly better version for the Colemak DH Layout on ANSI .
+I made a slightly better version for the Colemak DH Layout on ANSI which you can download [here](https://github.com/bobettes1/ColemakDH-BetterANSI/blob/main/colemaka.zip)

 I used the original [ColemakDH for matrix](https://github.com/ColemakMods/mod-dh/tree/master/klc) as a basis and then changed it a bit so that the :
 * CAPSLOCK BUTTON WAS MAPPED TO BE BACKSPACE